Town Toolkit | Shops and retail

 • Guarantee of 2.5% of the tenant fee dedicated to marketing.

-In return, tenants make a one-off payment to 15:17 that covers rent, rates, heating, lighting, broadband, Wi-Fi and staff rooms.
-The tenants themselves are responsible for fixtures and fittings, and insurance for their stock, their staff and their own space within the building.
+In return, tenants made a one-off payment to 15:17 that covers rent, rates, heating, lighting, broadband, Wi-Fi and staff rooms.
+The tenants themselves were responsible for fixtures and fittings, and insurance for their stock, their staff and their own space within the building.